swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

   /// produce additional attributes for the members of the type. static func expansion(
     of node: AttributeSyntax,
-    attachedTo declaration: DeclSyntax,
+    attachedTo declaration: some DeclGroupSyntax,
     providingAttributesFor member: DeclSyntax,
-    in context: any MacroExpansionContext
+    in context: some MacroExpansionContext
   ) async throws -> [AttributeSyntax]
 }
 ```